mclaughlinliam3/AI-Systematic-Review-Foundry/README.md

 A desktop application for coordinating, drafting, and verifying systematic reviews with a human-in-the-loop AI workflow.
-Retrieve sources from PubMed, screen them for inclusion, extract evidence by topic, draft every section of the review, and validate every citation — all from one interface, with an approval step in front of anything the AI generates.
+Retrieve sources from PubMed, screen them for inclusion, extract evidence by topic, draft every section of the review, and validate every citation, all from one interface, with an approval step in front of anything the AI generates.

 > **You are the captain of this ship.** Every AI-generated prompt is shown to
 > you before it's sent, and every AI-generated response is shown to you before
 > it's applied.
 The Foundry gives you tools to move fast and to check your
-> work — it does not replace your judgment.
+> work.
+It does not replace your judgment.
 Verifying that the final review is
 > accurate is your responsibility.

 ---